 Favorite Filipino Dishes

-From the well known favorite dish adobo, to beef stew called nilaga and the soured dish sinigang, there is a lot more Filipino dishes that is loved and enjoyed by many.
+From the popular adobo to beef stew called nilaga and the soured dish sinigang, there is a lot more Filipino dishes loved and enjoyed by many.
 The dishes also varies from provinces as they have their own versions, adapting to available food resources.
 But with being a tropical country, with the ingredients fresh on the market or vegetables fresh from the backyard, Filipinos can cook their pick of dish for the day.

 Dish cooked in tomato sauce.
-Afritada is usually made with chicken, but also pork can be use.
-With the vegetables that goes with this dish, carrots, potatoes and green and bell peppers are mainly used.
+Afritada is usually made with chicken, but also pork can be used.
+When it comes to vegetables, carrots, potatoes, as well as green and bell peppers are mainly used.
 Peas could also be added.

 The dish does have a Spanish name, and is believed to have been introduced to the country by the Spaniards.